Eeelis/generative-music-with-lichess/README.md

 How to run:

-1. Get an access token to lichess API at lichess.org/account/oauth/token
+1. Get an access token to lichess' API at lichess.org/account/oauth/token
 2. Paste your token in main.py
 3. Make sure the Sounds folder is in the same directory as SoundGenerator.pd
 5. Run SoundGenerator.pd